matomo-org/developer-documentation/docs/generated/master/Piwik/Piwik.md

 ### `getSuperUserLogin()` <a name="getSuperUserLogin"></a>

-Returns the super user&#039;s username.
+Returns the super user's username.

 #### Signature